alexpacheco/lurc/lurc.md

   - Climate Simulation Laboratory
       - Researchers must have funding from NSF awards to address the climate-related questions
-      - submission deadline is March 26, 2018
+      - submission deadline is Spring 2020
       - minimum request is 20M SUs

 --- .class &twocol